TORU0239/rest_api_example/README.md

 # rest_api_example
 # REST API Example (Flutter)

-A minimal Flutter app showing how to consume a REST API with Retrofit + Dio and manage state with both Bloc and Provider.
+A minimal Flutter app showing how to consume a REST API with Retrofit + Dio and manage state with Bloc, Provider, and Riverpod — all backed by the same repository layer.

 What’s Inside
 - Retrofit + Dio: Type‑safe HTTP calls
-- Two implementations: Bloc tab and Provider tab
+- Three implementations: Bloc, Provider, and Riverpod tabs using a shared repository

 Quick Start
 1) Install deps: `flutter pub get`